nationalarchives/tdr-dev-documentation/architecture-decision-records/0021-service-unavailable-page.md

 * We must be able to deploy the page manually.
 * We should avoid creating any permanently running services for this page as it will be used rarely.
 * The switch to the new page should only take seconds.
+* It should be easy for anyone on the TDR team to deploy.
+* It should be easy to switch back to the TDR app.

 ## Options considered